DNA could crack open Kirsty Bentley cold case 20 years after Ashburton schoolgirl's murder

 In 1995, in a joint project involving police and ESR, New Zealand created the National DNA Profile Databank.
 It involved the collection of DNA profiles from convicted offenders and volunteers onto a central database that is matched against DNA profiles obtained from unsolved crimes in an attempt to "identify any individual that could be linked to an offence through biological material left at the crime scene".

-Testing has advanced since and the new techniques will be applied to the evidence from Operation Bentley.
+Testing has advanced since and the new techniques will be applied to the evidence from Operation Kirsty.

 In 2002, Jules Mikus was jailed for life after DNA evidence linked him to the savage rape and murder of Napier schoolgirl Teresa Cormack 15 years earlier.